Albuquerque Ghost Tour — 13 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Albuquerque ghost tour?
+How many stops are on the Albuquerque ghost tour?

-The Albuquerque ghost tour includes 13 documented haunted locations.
+The Albuquerque ghost tour includes 13 documented stops covering 158 years of documented history.

 Is the Albuquerque ghost tour free?